guanggevwu/ZEUS_Tango_control/README.md

 ## Gentec-EO energy meter/power meter

-To aquire the current reading from the device:
+To acquire the current reading from the device:

 ```python
 import tango